Manuel Margot Player Props: Rays vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 15th in the league.
+- The 8.8 strikeouts per nine innings compiled by the Padres pitching staff ranks 12th in MLB.

-- The Padres' 3.84 team ERA ranks seventh across all league pitching staffs.
+- The Padres' 3.79 team ERA ranks seventh among all MLB pitching staffs.

-- The Padres rank 13th in baseball in home runs given up (75 total, 1.1 per game).
+- Padres pitchers combine to rank 12th in baseball in home runs surrendered (75 total, 1.1 per game).

-- In his last time out on Sunday against the Colorado Rockies, the left-hander threw seven innings, allowing one earned run while surrendering three hits.
+- In his most recent appearance on Wednesday against the Cleveland Guardians, the right-hander threw six innings, allowing three earned runs while surrendering seven hits.

+- The 30-year-old has a 4.37 ERA and 8.9 strikeouts per nine innings in nine games this season, while giving up a batting average of .262 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.